kcrwfrd/kcrwfrd.github.io/source/_posts/2013-11-20-configuring-a-production-node-js-and-mongodb-environment-in-ubuntu-on-an-amazon-ec2-instance.markdown

 ```

 ## Ta-Da!
-Now you're ready to rock'n'roll, and figure out a deployment methodology.
-Perhaps I'll cover a build/deployment methodology for a MEAN (Mongo, Express, Angular, Node.js) stack app next?
+Now your environment is ready to rock'n'roll—you just need to figure out a deployment methodology.
+Perhaps I'll cover an automated build/deployment process for a <abbr title="Mongo, Express, Angular, Node.js">MEAN</abbr> stack app next?

 Post a comment if you have any questions, and I'll be happy to do what I can to help.